Fay Codona

 Biography

 After completing a degree in English Literature at Northumbria University, I came to study Adult Nursing at the University of Cumbria in 2014, graduating as a registered nurse in 2017.
 I subsequently worked as a General Practice Nurse in Cumbria.
 I have been part of the nursing programme team at the University of Cumbria since March 2019, offering a unique perspective to our students as I have been in their shoes not too long ago!
 I am passionate about the student experience and innovation in nurse education.
 My current role is Senior Lecturer in Adult Nursing, I also have co-ordination responsibilities for year 2 of the programme on Carlisle Fusehill campus.
-I am currently studying for a Masters in Education Professional Practice with a focus on the experience in year 2 of the nursing undergraduate programme.
+I achieved a Masters in Education Professional Practice in 2024 with a focus on the student lived experience of self-directed learning in year 2 of the nursing undergraduate programme.

 Qualifications and memberships